JarBanf/AWS/Simple Web Hosting on EC2/README.md

 5. Test TLS.

 5a.
 Insert the `Public IPv4 address` of the instance in a new browser tab with `https://` in front of it.
-When given a warning select `Accept the Risk and Continue`.
+Because you are connecting to a site with a self-signed, untrusted host certificate, your browser may display security warnings. `Accept the Risk and Continue` and proceed to the website.

 <img width="800" alt="Test TLS" src="https://github.com/JarBanf/AWS-Projects/blob/main/Simple%20Web%20Hosting%20on%20EC2/screenshots/6d%20test%20tls%20warning%20screen.png?raw=true">
 <br/>

 5b.
-TLS successfully configured.
+TLS successfully configured on server.
+All data passing between the browser and server is now encrypted

 <img width="700" alt="TLS Successfully configured" src="https://github.com/JarBanf/AWS-Projects/blob/main/Simple%20Web%20Hosting%20on%20EC2/screenshots/6e%20succesfully%20configured%20tls.png?raw=true">
 <br/>

-Because this is a learning project I will not follow the process to obtain a CA-signed certificate.
+Because this is a learning project I will not follow the process to obtain a trusted CA-signed certificate.
+A trusted CA-signed certificate not only encrypts, but also publicly authenticates you as the owner of the site.